 - Almost no added sugar.
 That means no candy except for the darkest chocolate I can find/stand and that only in small quantities.
 Ghirardelli makes these great little 72% cacao, individually-wrapped squares they call “Intense Dark.”
 One of those at the end of the day is a nice reward.
-Basically, you wan to push that number as high as you can.
-The higher you go the fewer carbs and sugar will be involved.
+Basically, you want to push that cacao percentage as high as you can.
+The higher you go, the fewer carbs and sugar will be involved.
 It also means no sugary sodas, sweet tea, etc.

 - Almost no flour.
 That means no bread, no pasta, no chips, no cake, no crust, and no breading on fried foods.
 There are some fancy, low-glycemic index breads out there.
 But it would require a lot of testing to see which will work for me and which won’t.
 So I take the easy way out by not eating bread.
 This is the hard one for most people.
 And, being a huge fan of sandwiches of every sort, it was hard for me as well.
 I had to go cold turkey with it.